Legislative leaders in tight contests as counting continues

 Rep. Ryan Mackenzie overcame Rep. Gary Day in a Republican incumbent-on-incumbent primary, and there is no Democrat on the fall ballot.
 In the other incumbent battle, between GOP Reps.
 Perry Stambaugh and Rep. Johnathan Hershey northwest of Harrisburg, Stambaugh held a healthy lead with results too early to call.

+In a suburban Harrisburg district that was reliably Republican before redistricting, Justin Fleming beat fellow Democrat Eric Epstein.
+In a sign of how the district has changed, no Republican is on the fall ballot.
+And in Philadelphia, former legislative aide Ben Waxman won the Democratic primary for a seat vacated by Rep. Brian Sims, who lost a run for the Democratic nomination for lieutenant governor.

 Voters in both parties chose Pennsylvania state representatives to be their nominees for lieutenant governor this fall.
-Republicans elected state Rep. Carrie Lewis DelRosso to run with their choice for governor, state Sen. Doug Mastriano, while Democrats gave their nominee for governor, Attorney General Josh Shapiro, his choice for second-in-command, Rep. Austin Davis.
+Republicans elected state Rep. Carrie Lewis DelRosso to run with their choice for governor, state Sen. Doug Mastriano, while Democrats gave their nominee for governor, Attorney General Josh Shapiro, his choice for second-in-command, Rep. Austin Davis, over Sims.

 DelRosso, who is in her first term in the General Assembly, prevailed in a nine-candidate race, while Davis easily beat state Rep. Brian Sims, whose energetic campaign could not overcome Shapiro’s endorsement of Davis.
 Both DelRosso and Davis are from Allegheny County.